Source code for pymunk.shapes

 from .vec2d import Vec2d

 [docs] class Shape(PickleMixin, TypingAttrMixing, object): """Base class for all the shapes.
-You usually dont want to create instances of this class directly but use one of the specialized shapes instead (:py:class:`Circle`, :py:class:`Poly` or :py:class:`Segment`).
+You usually don't want to create instances of this class directly but use one of the specialized shapes instead (:py:class:`Circle`, :py:class:`Poly` or :py:class:`Segment`).
 All the shapes can be copied and pickled.
-If you copy/pickle a shape the body (if any) will also be copied. """ _pickle_attrs_init = PickleMixin._pickle_attrs_init + ["body"] _pickle_attrs_general = PickleMixin._pickle_attrs_general + [ "sensor", "collision_type", "filter", "elasticity", "friction", "surface_velocity", "_hashid", ] _pickle_attrs_skip = PickleMixin._pickle_attrs_skip + ["mass", "density"] _space = None # Weak ref to the space holding this body (if any) _id_counter = 1
+If you copy/pickle a shape, the body (if any) will also be copied. """ _pickle_attrs_init = PickleMixin._pickle_attrs_init + ["body"] _pickle_attrs_general = PickleMixin._pickle_attrs_general + [ "sensor", "collision_type", "filter", "elasticity", "friction", "surface_velocity", "_hashid", ] _pickle_attrs_skip = PickleMixin._pickle_attrs_skip + ["mass", "density"] _space: weakref.ref["Space"] = _dead_ref

 [docs] def update(self, transform: Transform) -> BB: """Update, cache and return the bounding box of a shape with an explicit transformation.
 Useful if you have a shape without a body and want to use it for querying. """ _bb = cp.cpShapeUpdate(self._shape, transform) return BB(_bb.l, _bb.b, _bb.r, _bb.t)